DanielTakeshi/rl_algorithms/bc/README.md

 # Results

-Note that ant, halfcheetah, hopper, and walker use 4, 11, 18, and 25 expert rollouts since that follows the GAIL paper.
-The humanoid environment uses 80, 160, and 240 expert trajectories.
+Note that Ant-v1, HalfCheetah-v1, Hopper-v1, and Walker2d-v1 use 4, 11, 18, and
+25 expert rollouts since that follows the GAIL paper.
+Humanoid-v1 uses 80, 160,
+and 240 expert trajectories.

+Observations:

+- BC does well in Ant-v1 and HalfCheetah-v1.

+- Hopper-v1 seems to be difficult, surprisingly.
+It has a relatively small state space compared to Ant (11 vs 111).

+- Walker2d-v1 seems to be in between, BC doesn't get going until 25 rollouts.

 ## Ant-v1